-If you can take a day off whenever you like, it switches the inner dialogue.
-It's no longer "an annoying chore I have to do every single day," but an easily doable goal that has nothing but benefit.
+If you can take a day off whenever you like, it switches the inner dialogue from "a chore I have to do every single day"... to an easily doable goal that is transformational.

 Plus you'll feel extra-proud if you do them 6 or 7 days.

-3. If your feet are different sized, buy 2 pairs of shoes
+2. If your feet are different sized, buy two pairs of shoes

 This was a breakthrough for me, and ENORMOUSLY reduced my ankle pain.